 Everybody has a different opinion on this, but I like this modification and I consider that this is still the true sound of the engine as is not artificially generated in a speaker as it is done on some other cars.

-The inlet duct reinstalled in the car with the adapter and sound pipe underneath. (click to enlarge)
+The intake duct reinstalled in the car with the adapter and sound pipe underneath. (click to enlarge)

 This holder clips into the air filter box. (click to enlarge)